benStella/CLI_fighting_game/README.md

 # CLI_fighting_game
-a basic fighting game made for the command line
+a basic fighting game made for the command line in c++